Zim-Zam Agenda 2025

 Innovative Financing Mechanisms – From MOUs to MWs

-Over the past 12 months there has dramatic shift in the global financial markets, resulting in project funding and G/PRGs stalling.
+Over the past 12 months there has been a dramatic shift in the global financial markets, resulting in project funding and G/PRGs stalling.
 Here we explore financial innovations resulting from today’s global economic environment:

 Scene Setter: East and Southern Africa faces significant threats from climate change and global political shifts impacting bi-lateral funding, but what solutions have been born from the disruption and how can they be adopted at scale and pace…..